 One of the most important components of good leadership is also one of the most difficult.
 Have you ever heard the expression, “I feel like I’m being treated like a mushroom”?
 Mushrooms are fed a lot of “crap” and kept in the dark … obviously not good when it comes to communication.

 The bottom line is that continuously communicating with everyone is critically important to an organization’s overall effectiveness.
-But, actually getting this done consistently is very difficult.
+Though, actually getting this done consistently is very difficult.
 Like many of the other difficulties of leadership and infrastructure building, communication must be systemic – happening almost automatically at all levels of the organization.

 In fact, communicating effectively is so important senior leadership should establish and document a Communication Plan.
 The Communication Plan should be “communicated” to all team members and be continuously available for reference.
-Of course, once you put a plan in writing you definitely have to follow it.
+Of course, once you put a plan in writing, you definitely have to follow it.

 The Communication Plan should include communication guidelines/requirements at all levels of the organization.
 A typical plan would include guidelines as follows: